THC overdose: everything you need to know

 How THC works in the body

-1. Absorption and metabolism:
+1. Absorption and metabolism :

-2. Effect in the brain:
+2. effects in the brain :

 • THC binds to the cannabinoid receptors (CB1) in the brain.
 These receptors are part of the endocannabinoid system, which plays a role in regulating mood, memory, pain perception and other physiological processes.